hashicorp/terraform-provider-azurerm/website/docs/r/static_web_app.html.markdown

 An `identity` block supports the following:

-* `type` - (Required) The Type of Managed Identity assigned to this Static Site resource.
+* `type` - (Required) The Type of Managed Identity assigned to this Static Web App resource.
 Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned, UserAssigned`.

-* `identity_ids` - (Optional) A list of Managed Identity IDs which should be assigned to this Static Site resource.
+* `identity_ids` - (Optional) A list of Managed Identity IDs which should be assigned to this Static Web App resource.

 ---